pdurbin/dvn-vagrant/readme.md

 This git repo allows you spin up your own DVN installation on a virtual machine (VM) on your computer in roughly half an hour with a single command: `vagrant up`

-The VM will be running CentOS 6 and the following software will be installed:
+The VM will be running CentOS 6 and the following software:

 - DVN 3.2
 - Glassfish 3.1.2.2